Units of textile measurement: Fabrics

-Grams per square metre (GSM)
+Grams per square metre g/m^{2}

-Fabric weight is measured in grams per square metre or g/m^{2} (also abbreviated as GSM).
-GSM is the metric measurement of the weight of a fabric—it is a critical parameter for any textile product.
-The weight may affect density, thickness and many physical properties of the fabric, such as strength.
-GSM is accountable for the linear metres and specific use of the fabric.
-The fabric weight is measured in grams.
-In the metric system, the mass per unit area of all types of textiles is expressed in grams per square metre (g/m^{2}).
+Fabric weight is measured in grams per square metre or g/m^{2} (sometimes abbreviated as GSM). g/m^{2} is the metric measurement of the weight of a fabric—it is a critical parameter for any textile product.
+Fabric weight may affect many physical properties of the fabric such as density, thickness and strength.

-The gram (alternative spelling: gramme; SI unit symbol: g) is a metric system unit of mass.
-A gram is defined as one thousandth of the SI base unit, the kilogram, or 1e−3 kg.
-Square metre (alternative spelling: square meter; SI unit symbol: m^{2}) is a superficial area equal to that of a square whose sides' lengths are each one metre.

-Typically a cheap T-shirt fabric is approximately 150 g/m^{2}.
-GSM of fabric helps in determining the consumption, cost and application.
-The more the gsm transposes to thicker and heavy construction.
+Typically, cheap T-shirt fabric is approximately 150 g/m^{2}.
+The g/m^{2} of fabric helps in determining the consumption, cost and application.
+Higher g/m^{2} corresponds to thicker and heavier construction.

 Mommes

-Mommes (mm), traditionally used to measure silk fabrics, the weight in pounds of a piece of fabric if it were sized 45 inches by 100 yards (1.2 m by 90 m).
-One momme = 4.340 g/m^{2}; 8 mommes is approximately 1 ounce per square yard or 35 g/m^{2}.
+Mommes (mm), traditionally used to measure silk fabrics, the weight in pounds of a piece of fabric if it were sized 45 inches by 100 yards.

-The momme is based on the standard width of silk of 45 in wide (though silk is regularly produced in 55 in widths and uncommonly in larger widths).
+The momme is based on the standard width of silk of 45in wide (though silk is regularly woven in 55 in widths and uncommonly in larger widths).

 The usual range of momme weight for different weaves of silk are: